davidodejobi/davidodejobi/README.md

 # Hello there! <img src="https://github.com/davidaodejobi/davidaodejobi/blob/main/wave.gif" width="30px" height="30px" />

 My name is David Odejobi and I'm a mobile engineer(flutter).
 I currently reside in Nigeria.
 You can connect with me on [twitter](https://twitter.com/iamDavidOdejobi) and on [linkedIn](https://www.linkedin.com/in/iamdavidodejobi/).
+I am passionate about using technology to solve problems and build innovative solutions.

+## Blog Post

 ## 🔧 Technologies & Tools